pandey-ankit/coherence-new/lab6/lab6.md

       Notes regarding the above:

       * `@EnableCoherenceHttpSession` - Enables Spring Session support for Coherence
-      * `session` - Specifies the name of the Coherence Session.
+      * `session` - not used in the above example, specifies the name of the Coherence Session.
 Optional, Defaults to Coherence' default session.
       * `cache` - The name of the cache to use.
 Optional.
 Defaults to spring:session:sessions.
       * `flushMode` - The FlushMode to use.
 Optional.
 Defaults to FlushMode.ON_SAVE.
       * `sessionTimeoutInSeconds` The session timeout.
 Optional.
 Defaults to 1800 seconds (30 minutes)